 7 Right-click an empty rung in the routine, and then choose IMPORT RUNGS...

 8 Select the .L5X file you created and exported for the new module, and click IMPORT.
-Recall that the new .L5X file has a unique filename that is specific to the new module.
+The new .L5X file has a unique filename that is specific to the new module.